friends-of-presta/security-advisories/_posts/2023-05-30-myinventory.md

 ## Possible malicious usage

 * Stealing secrets to unlock admin controllers based on ajax script
-* Exfiltrate all modules with all versions to facilited pentesting
+* Exfiltrate all modules with all versions to facilite pentesting
-* Stealing table_prefix to greatly facilitate SQL injections for kiddies who don't known how exploit DBMS design's vulnerabilities or stealing database access to login in exposed PHPMyAdmin/Adminer/etc.
+* Stealing table_prefix to greatly facilitate SQL injections for kiddies who don't know how to exploit DBMS design's vulnerabilities or steal database access to login in exposed PHPMyAdmin/Adminer/etc.
 * Bypass WAF / htaccess restrictions to read forbidden files (such as logs on predictible paths of banks's modules inside /var/log/)